Frequently Asked Questions

 Is there any hope of staying out of jail on a criminal case?

 There are always possibilities to defend criminal charges.
 What is necessary is that you enlist the help of a highly motivated and skillful Columbus criminal defense lawyer who is willing to research the possibilities on your behalf.
-At Koffel Law Firm, the legal team has had years of success of helping countless clients either avoid jail time or have a reduced charge for the offense.
+At Koffel Brininger Nesbitt, the legal team has had years of success of helping countless clients either avoid jail time or have a reduced charge for the offense.

 How do I choose a lawyer?